 I have been in my new job since January 2020 and would like to say a big thank you to colleagues and customers for the warmth of your welcome and the support you have given as I settle in to managing the library.
 It is very clear how much the library, its staff and the services we provide are valued and appreciated by the community.

 I wanted to let you know that we are planning some new initiatives and events including author talks, sales of discontinued books, smoking cessation and IT support drop-in sessions; and a children’s craft day during the Easter school holidays.
 All events will be publicised in the library and at Eynsham Online.
 If you have suggestions for events or speakers you would like us to consider, please call in for a chat.

-Don and Sue settled in Eynsham in 1970 - midway between Oxford, where Don reported for the Oxford Mail, and Witney, where Sue was local photographer for the newspaper group (and valued source for the Eynsham Record).
-Her remarkable adventures with the VC10 are recorded here.
+Don and Sue settled in Eynsham in 1970 - Don as reporter for the Oxford Mail and Sue as photographer for the newspaper group.

 After a long battle with ME he took early retirement in 1994; and a couple of years later at the request of the directors embarked on a history of the Oxford Playhouse.
 What he thought would be a two-year doddle turned into a 12-year marathon because all the archives from 1923 to 1956 had vanished: the past could be reclaimed only from old newspapers and magazines.
 The labour of love was finally completed in July 2006, with a doctorate from the University of Leicester.

 This photo © Sue Chapman, October 2017.